VariantSync/trace-boosting/README.md

 <img alt="Comparison-Based Feature Tracing" src="docs/boostedTracingConcept.png" height="500" />

 TraceBoosting, as sketched conceptually in above figure, is an algorithm designed to enhance retroactive feature tracing with proactively collected feature traces.
-Particularly, this implementation compares multiple product variants which are _parsed_ into artifact trees (V1-V3).
+Particularly, this implementation compares multiple variant variants which are _parsed_ into artifact trees (V1-V3).
 It builds sets of co-occurring artifacts (CA1-CA5) by matching the tree nodess and edges and computes sets of possible and impossible features for these co-occurring artifact sets based on the respective configuration in which the tree elements occur.
 This heuristic retroactive comparison-based tracing method is inspired by the algorithm used in the tool [ECCO](https://jku-isse.github.io/ecco/).